Section Website Guidelines

-SPE geographic section websites play an important role in communicating with SPE members.
-These guidelines are intended to assist geographic sections in the effective operation of their websites and to make members aware of relevant SPE policies and practices.
+SPE section websites play an important role in communicating with members.
+These guidelines are intended to assist sections in the effective operation of their websites and to educate officers of relevant policies and practices.

-- The SPE geographic section logo with the section name prominently displayed according to the criteria set forth in the SPE Graphics Standard
+- The section logo with the section name prominently displayed according to the criteria set forth in the SPE Graphics Standard

-- A calendar or listing detailing upcoming geographic section programs, speakers or social or technical events
+- A calendar or listing detailing upcoming section programs, speakers, social, or technical events

-Depending on the size and needs of the geographic section, other types of content that sections may want to include on their website include:
+Depending on the size and needs of the section, other types of content sections may want to include are:

 - Information about key SPE regional and international activities (awards programs, scholarships, meetings, etc.)

-- Reports and summaries of geographic section technical presentations or workshops
+- Reports and summaries of section technical presentations or events

-- Links to key pages on SPE.org (e.g., Membership Directory, meetings calendar) or other SPE products and services as appropriate
+- Links to key pages on SPE.org or other SPE products and services

 - Links to noncommercial websites that may be of interest to members